-There are fortnightly meetings with Customer Services Managers, chaired by the Complaints Executive, in which all ongoing complaints, feedback from completed investigations, and necessary changes to internal processes are discussed.
-Conduct and reputation risk indicators, including complaints, Trustpilot reviews, and vulnerability, are fed back on a quarterly basis to the Subsidiary Board meetings, and information is also provided to the Group Risk Committee.
+Quality Assurance Results, Complaints and Dissatisfaction Information pack are distributed to department heads monthly by the Operational Assurance Team.
+Conduct and reputation risk indicators, including Quality Assurance results, complaints, Trustpilot reviews, and vulnerability, are fed back on a quarterly basis to the Subsidiary Board meetings, and information is also provided to the Group Risk Committee.